 Pasta with marinara sauce and a little bit of lean protein, i.e. chicken, fish, or turkey

-White rice with a little bit of chicken and tomato
+White rice (or red) with a little bit of chicken and tomato

 Wrap or burrito made with a little bit of chicken or cheese, minus lots of fatty additions like sour cream and guacamole